 Schooling in San Diego operates according to catchment areas.
-While children are automatically eligible to attend the school within their zoned area, it's also possible to apply to attend a school outside of this area through the School Choice Program.
+While children are automatically eligible to attend the school within their zoned area, it's also possible to apply at a school outside of this area through the School Choice Program.

-Generally speaking, an expat's best options for education in San Diego are in the most affluent areas.
-This does, however, vary between individual schools and the best way to be sure is to see the school and its staff in person.
+Generally speaking, the top schools in San Diego are in the most affluent areas.
+Even these vary in quality and the best way to be sure is to see the school and its staff in person.

 Non-English-speaking expats have the option of sending their child to one of the city's dual-language immersion public schools.
 Most are Spanish, but there are also schools offering German, Mandarin and French.

 Magnet schools are government-funded schools that offer a specialised focus on one or several subjects, which is a good option for expats with children who show promise in a specific area of their education.
 There is a wide range of options from schools with a strong emphasis on maths and science, to those specialising in the performance arts.
-Placement is via lottery.
+Some magnet schools require an audition but placement is largely via lottery.

 Charter schools operate on a performance-based contract with the government.
 In most cases, this means that charter schools can generally be counted on to offer a good standard of education.
 They have a greater degree of freedom in teaching styles and curricula than regular public schools.
 Some charter schools offer specialised curricula or subscribe to alternative teaching philosophies.
 Again, attendance is determined by a lottery.

 Parents have access to a wealth of private schools in San Diego, with different approaches to education.
 While most are co-educational, some are single-sex schools.
 Many of San Diego's private schools offer education through a religious lens, most commonly Christian.
 Others favour alternative educational approaches such as Montessori.